kubeflow/training-operator/docs/proposals/train_api_proposal.md

 ```

 **<h3>Limitations</h3>**
-The dataset is assumed to be preprocessed by the user.
+1. The dataset is assumed to be preprocessed by the user.

+2. Currently only pytorch framework will be supported for running distributed training.